The Ultimate Guide To Going Offshore

 Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life and Investments.

 The Ultimate Guide to Going Offshore will give you an excellent understanding of Offshore Banking, Offshore Incorporation, Offshore Asset Protection & Trusts, Offshore Tax Strategies, Offshore Self Directed IRA and Second Residency & Second Passports.
-However, this guide does not replace individual tax or legal advice from a licensed professional and should not be construed as such; we suggest speaking with a top-quality CPA who understands these types of strategies thoroughly.
+However, this guide does not replace individual tax or legal advice from a licensed professional and should not be construed as such; we suggest speaking with a top-quality CPA who understands these types of strategies thoroughly before taking any action.

 How This Guide Works